 They’ll also tell you:

-There should be no surprises.
-How your HOA behaves in either circumstance should be clearly outlined.
+There should be no surprises, and all the details need to be included in the documents.
+How your HOA behaves in either circumstance should be clearly outlined and followed.
 If not, contact the board for more information.

 Contact Creative Concrete for HOA-Worthy Work